-- The crack length a in the above formulas is determined in three differrent ways, depending on the value of the parameter LENGTH on the CRACK PROPAGATION card: - for LENGTH=CUMULATIVE the crack length is obtained by incrementally adding the crack propagation increments to the initial crack length.
-The initial length is determined using the LENGTH=INTERSECTION method.

-- for LENGTH=INTERSECTION a plane locally orthogonal to the crack front is constructed and subsequently a second intersection of this plane with the crack front is sought.
-The distance in between these intersection points is the crack length (except for a subsurface crack for which this length is taken by half).
-Notice that for intersection purposes the crack front for a surface crack is artificially closed by the intersection curve of the crack shape with the free surface in between the intersection points of the crack front. - for LENGTH=PRINCIPAL a straight line is constructed locally orthogonal to the crack front and orthogonal to the largest local principal stress direction.
-The distance from its intersection with the free surface is taken as crack length.
-Its calculation is an iterative process for which the crack length defined by the LENGTH=INTERSECTION method is taken as initial value.
-This method is only applied to surface cracks and only for those locations along the crack front for which a plane locally orthogonal to the front does not cut the crack front at another internal point.
+- The crack length a in the above formulas is determined in two different ways, depending on the value of the parameter LENGTH on the CRACK PROPAGATION card: - for LENGTH=CUMULATIVE the crack length is obtained by incrementally adding the crack propagation increments to the initial crack length.
+The initial length is determined using the LENGTH=INTERSECTION method. - for LENGTH=INTERSECTION a plane locally orthogonal to the crack front is constructed and subsequently a second intersection of this plane with the crack front is sought.
+The distance in between these intersection points is the crack length (except for a subsurface crack for which this length is divided by two).
+Notice that for intersection purposes the crack front for a surface crack is artificially closed by the intersection curve of the crack shape with the free surface in between the intersection points of the crack front.